Me captured on camera playing "A what?" as part of a Playfulness in Adulthood workshop with the wonderful Bernie DeKoven.

 As an adult, unsettled with restlessness and the yearning to belong, I would leave Dundee behind several times, following my heart to live in vibrant dwellings such as New York City and Paris, nourishing my hungry soul with fresh perceptions, yet I always return.
 As a result of my research, I now embody a sense of home and have planted roots, nurturing them through self-care practices.

-I also know the importance of having a safe space to be yourself and was drawn to counselling because I wanted to be someone who could help people experience their own sense of safety and belonging in their bodies & within their place in the world.
-I can’t imagine doing anything else.
+I also know the importance of having a safe space to be yourself and was drawn to counselling because I wanted to be someone who could help people experience their own embodied sense of safety & belonging.
+For me, counselling & embodiment practices are an invitation to come home to ourselves.
+I can't imagine doing anything else.

 How I counsel

 As a person-centred counsellor & somatic movement therapist, I consciously embody deepened relational ways of being which implicitly and explicitly say to each client they are accepted as they are, they are not alone as I am willing to enter their world, attuning to their experiences.
-Music is the space between the notes and I pay particular attention to what lies beneath and between, noticing the subtle and not so subtle clues about what animates and where there is charge in the body.
+Music is the space between the notes and together, we would pay particular attention to what lies beneath and between, noticing the subtle and not so subtle clues about what animates and where there is charge in the body.

 I am fascinated by our relationships with space and architecture and the silent dialogues exchanged between our bodies and our environments.
 By tuning in to the sensory stream of information we receive and transmit, we can bring our most subtle experiences to awareness and make choices responsive to the truths revealed.